vba/hubpress.io/input/posts/20160503-functions-composition-in-fsharp-and-scala.md

 ### Monadic chaining

 Can you imagine the situation when in the middle of the chain something goes wrong?
 For example, a case when the pipe that supplies yeast or water gets chock and no dough is produced or when the oven gets broken and we obtain a half-baked mass of dough.
 The pure function composition can be interesting for failure tolerant or unbreakable tasks.
 But what should we do in above described situation?
-The answer is trivial, use the monads, hugh.
+The answer is trivial, use the monads, hum.
 You can find a lot of fundamental information about monads on [wikipedia](https://en.wikipedia.org/wiki/Monad_(functional_programming)) page.
 Let's see how monads can be helpful in our case, first we need to define (in F#) or use (in Scala) a special type, called `Either`.
 F# definition can look like a discriminated union below:

 ```c#
 type Either<'a, 'b> =